A West Coast Adirondack Redux by Michael Cobb

 Is it any wonder that chronologically and stylistically the building is commonly an experience that precedes the cultivation of outdoor spaces?
 When the moment comes for a homeowner to consider the outdoors, it usually starts - even in California - with the areas directly adjacent to the place they are spending close to 90% of their time.
 The building.

 In all these ways, the concerns in the areas immediately adjacent to the residence are both practically and esthetically, an outgrowth of the architectural design.
 This is the world of the deck, the elevated concrete slab, the balcony, the trellis, the pool terrace, and the covered patio.
-It is common to have many waterproofing concerns at these locations and integrating these elements with the building’s larger esthetic, is a way to avoid some of the most insidious rot provocations we encounter here in California.
-I have often found this coordinated inner and outer architecture implicated in the most successful architectural designs of our climate.
-Carlos Scarpa, Irving Gill and, of course, Frank Lloyd Wright are all examples of architects who performed very effectively in what we glibly call a Mediterranean climate.
-More precisely this California condition should be called a semiarid subtropical desert.
+It is common to have many waterproofing concerns at these locations.
+Integrating these elements with the building’s larger aesthetic, is a way to avoid some of the most insidious rot provocations we encounter here in California.

 What all this means for home design is that we want the house to "flow" into the backyard for those times of day when the outdoor conditions are arguably more pleasant than anything inside a building.